libmanuk/IADocWordCount/README.md

 1: Count the number of words in the djvu.txt file.

 2: Store the word count in a file that is named 'grouping_date_identifier_words.txt'

+## License
+This software on this site is provided "as-is," without any express or implied warranty.
+In no event shall libmanuk be held liable for any damages arising from the use of the software.